-Lamb chops are Fern's favourite supper dish above all else, so I cook this quite often.
-Like most of my food this is a very simple idea but the sweetness of the mint jelly and the sharpness of the mustard and zest work perfectly with the meat - the best thing to do is to make up the marinade and leave the whole lot for 24 hours.
+Like most of my food, this is a very simple idea, but the sweetness of the mint jelly and the sharpness of the mustard and zest works perfectly with the meat - the best thing to do is to make up the marinade and leave the whole lot for 24 hours.
 The only thing to serve with this is dauphinoise potatoes.

 - 12 lamb chops, as lean as possible

 - 4 tbsp mint jelly

 - finely grated zest of 1 lemon

 - 2 tbsp olive oil

 - 600 ml whipping cream